On algebraic Stein operators for Gaussian polynomials

-(recall that $\Gamma_Y( f(X) +c) = \Gamma_Y(f(X))$). \item[(ii)] In order to apply the rich theory of linear control systems in our framework, we mention the following issues.
+The latter is a direct consequence of the set inclusion $\Gamma^t_Y (\KK[Y]) \subseteq \sum_{s=1}^{t} \Gamma^{t-s}_Y (\KK[Y])$ which is in order as soon as the ascending chain $I_1 \subseteq \cdots \subseteq I_t \subseteq I_{t+1} \subseteq \cdots $ would stop, where $I_t = \sum_{s=1}^{t} \Gamma^{t-s}_Y (\KK[Y])$ for $t \in \N$.
+Although, the Hilbert base theorem guarantees that $\KK[X]$ is a Noetherin ring, however we cannot conclude that the chain would necessary stop due to the undesirable fact that the vector spaces $I_t$ are not ideal. \end{rem} \begin{rem} \begin{itemize} \item[(i)] In order to apply the rich theory of linear control systems in our framework, we mention the following issues.
 Firstly, in our formulation, both the state and the control spaces are infinite dimensional vector spaces over $\KK$.
 Secondly, it is also possible that one can think of the (infinite dimensional) Hilbert state space $\VV=L^2(\mu)$ with $\mu$ the standard Gaussian measure on the real line.
-However, the control space $\Lbb$ "must" be taken as the ring $\KK[Y]$, which is not a Hilbert space (not even a Banach space).
-Therefore, we believe that the theory developed for infinite dimensional linear systems, see for instance \cite{Fuhrmann,Trig1,Trig2}, is hardly applicable in our setting to study the null controllability. \item[(iii)]
+However, the control space $\Lbb$ ``must" be taken as the ring $\KK[Y]$, which is not a Hilbert space (not even a Banach space).
+Therefore, we believe that the theory developed for infinite dimensional linear systems, see for instance \cite{Fuhrmann,Trig1,Trig2}, is hardly applicable in our setting to study the null controllability. \item[(ii)]

-To bypass the obstacles mentioned in above, in the computer implementation of the algorithm we may set an upper bound on the polynomial degree of the Stein operator coefficients, assuming that the initial state and controls belong to $\Lbb=\KK_m[Y]$.
+To bypass the obstacles mentioned above, in the computer implementation of the algorithm we may set an upper bound on the polynomial degree of the Stein operator coefficients, assuming that the initial state and controls belong to $\Lbb=\KK_m[Y]$.
 Then, at stage $t$,